-Use the CodeBehind tab to define a set of functions connected with a display.
+The CodeBehind tab is used to define a set of functions connected with a display.
 You can write code in either standard VB.Net or CSharp.
 You can also switch between the two.
 If you change your language selection, the system automatically converts existing code to the selected language.